dgis/xsddiagram/ReadMe.txt

 Example 1:
-> XSDDiagramConsole.exe -o file.png -r TotoRoot -e 3 -z 200 ./folder1/toto.xsd
+> XSDDiagramConsole.exe -o file.png -r TotoRoot -r TotoComplexType -e 3 -z 200 ./folder1/toto.xsd
-	will generate a PNG image from a diagram with a root element 'TotoRoot' and expanding the tree from the root until the 3rd level.
+	will generate a PNG image from a diagram with a root elements 'TotoRoot' and 'TotoComplexType', and expanding the tree from the root until the 3rd level.

 Example 2:
 > XSDDiagram.exe ./folder1/toto.xsd